em-tg/em-tg.github.io/csborrow/index.md

 }
 ```

-...which is not transparent to the caller.
+...which is not transparent to the caller of the function.
 If we were willing to leak memory, then
 we could write this:

 ```rs